A Steam Train Passes

-A Steam Train Passes, a 1974 Australian short film set in the 1940s, offers a beautifully nostalgic and imaginative exploration of legendary NSWGR C38 class locomotive 3801 and its place in Australian life.
+A Steam Train Passes is a 1974 Australian short film set in the 1940s, offers a beautifully nostalgic and imaginative exploration of legendary NSW Government Railways C38 class locomotive 3801 and its place in Australian life.

 Plot

 The opening sequence is a 1943 black-and-white Cinesound newsreel Monarch of the Rails showing the locomotive being built.
 The film then changes to colour and shows the locomotive at the Enfield Locomotive Depot, then the home of the New South Wales Rail Transport Museum.
 The fireman lights the fire and the driver inspects the locomotive.
 When ready the locomotive is turned on the turntable.

 The main part of the film shows the train travelling through the New South Wales countryside through disparate locations including the Sydney suburbs, Hawkesbury River Railway Bridge, Ten Tunnels Deviation, Polona signal box Blayney station and the Picton-Mittagong loop line.
 These scenes are interspersed with vignettes of life the 1940s including a travelling salesman, a country wedding in a church at Georges Plains, and two soldiers heading off to war, having their last drink in a pub, the Hotel Alexander in Rydal.
 All linked in to the train journey.

 There is no commentary, and most of the audio is live sound of the train, with some overlaid with original music by George Dreyfus.
 Cinematography was by Academy Award winner, Dean Semler (Dances With Wolves).